Last Updated on

 Inflation should also stay at acceptable levels even if it creeps up a bit, roughly 2.5%.
 Monetary policy is still too loose.
 While we’d love to see the Fed increase interest rates – which would not hurt the economy – we doubt this will happen in an election year.
 Accordingly, inflation may rise a bit, but nowhere near worrisome levels.

-So, we remain very confident in 2020, and most likely into 2021 as well.
+Looking at the year ahead, we remain very confident.
+The same can most likely be said for 2021 as well.
 We wouldn’t be surprised to see equity values increase 10% to 15% from 12/31/19’s levels.
 Many economists disagree with that assessment, seeing weaker returns because they project weaker growth in the economy.
 Only time will tell, but we see several key factors supporting the higher estimates of stock growth.

 Stock prices and rates of return ultimately reflect the value investors as a whole place on the profits generated by all the companies they are investing in.
 Those profits remain strong, and there is much to suggest they will actually increase.
 The value of those future profits is determined by what investors perceive as their “present value”, which is influenced by interest rates; as rates rise the present value of future profits decreases.

 Today’s interest rates are still at historically low levels.
 We acknowledge that.
 But we are not relying on today’s interest rates for a sense of the present value of those future profits.
 We assume that interest rates will rise.
 But even if the Fed were to raise rates to the high 2% -low 3% range, there is still room for 10% growth in stock values based on a present value calculation of the current level of future profits.
 If profit levels actually rise – as we believe they will – there would be even more room still for growth in stock prices.